bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    integrator (e.g., Wiener process), which manifests itself with non-zero quadratic variation?* We'll see that this results in one of the big differences with regular calculus.
-Choices that didn't matter, suddenly matter, and the result produces different outputs from the integration operation.
+Choices that didn't matter, suddenly matter, and the result produces different outputs from the usual integration operation.

 All the depth we went into previously is about to pay off!
 We'll have to use all of those ideas in order to properly define Equation 3.1.
-We'll start with defining the simpler cases where :math:`X(t)` is a Wiener process, and generalize it to be any Itô process, and then introduce the key result called Itô's lemma, a conceptual form of the chain rule, which will allows us to solve many more interesting problems.
+We'll start with defining the simpler cases where :math:`X(t)` is a Wiener process, and generalize it to be any Itô process, and then introduce the key result called Itô's lemma, a conceptual form of the chain rule, which will allow us to solve many more interesting problems.